At Cumberland Skin, our dermatologists are very familiar with all skin cancers and how to…

 Wear sunglasses and make sure you are using the proper eye protection.
 Did you know that UV light exposure can leave you at risk of vision impairments such as corneal damage, cataracts, and macular degeneration?
 We recommend our patients look for 100% UV protection for outdoor eyewear, wear those wide-brimmed hats, and know that just because it’s a cloudy day doesn’t mean you are free from powerful UV rays.

-Summer Sun Safety Month: Play it safe & have safe play!
+Play it safe & have safe play during the summer!

 These five tips to protect your skin should give you an idea of what to take to the beach, the mountains, or the swimming pool this summer.
 You don’t have to give up fun activities because of UV risks.
 Just be smart about your sun protection, and there’s almost nothing you can’t do!